 Noodles are smothered in meat sauce made of ground/minced meat with Chinese black bean sauce and topped with refreshing shreds of cucumber.
 Zha jiang mian is our household favorite noodle.

 I can’t say this is exactly like the one we had at the restaurant, but it’s very delicious too.
-My two kids love the meat sauce and when they love it, it’s a winner (period)
+My two kids love the meat sauce and when they love it, it’s a winner (period).

-Zha Jiang Mian (Noodles in Bean Sauce)
+How To Make Zha Jiang Mian (Noodles in Meat Sauce)

 - 1 lb dried/fresh Asian wheat noodles or fresh udon noodles